ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 `git diff <older-commit> <newer-commit>` will indicate the differences between the two commits.

-I find myself every now and then using one of the two options `--stat` or `--color-words` in conjunction with any of the above `git diff` commands.
+I find myself now and then using one of the two options `--stat` or `--color-words` in conjunction with any of the above `git diff` commands.

-`--stat` will display a short statistic of changed files with numbers of lines added and removed.
+`--stat` will display a little statistic of changed files with numbers of lines added and removed.

-`--color-words` will indicate changes in files word by word, instead of line by line, which is default.
+`--color-words` will indicate changes in files word by word, instead of line by line, which is the default.

 Merge to include
 ---
 Sometimes the work which has been done in a branch will be thrown away.
-You delete the branch and everything is as if the branch never existed.
+You delete the branch, and everything is as if the branch never existed.
 If you don´t want to throw away your work, you probably have to bring the contents of your branch into the master branch.
 That´s what merge is for.
 All commits that have been made in your source branch have to be merged into your master branch.

 To merge any branch into your master branch, you have to